Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 - For control of the curve, it is recommended that hooks (in particular, Bone Hooks) are used to control the control-vertices of the curve, with one hook per control-vertex.
-  In general, only a few control-vertices should be needed for the curve (e.g one for every 3-5 bones offers decent control).
+  In general, only a few control-vertices should be needed for the curve (e.g. one for every 3-5 bones offers decent control).
 - The type of curve used does not really matter, as long as a path can be extracted from it that could also be used by the Follow Path Constraint.
   This really depends on the level of control required from the hooks.